MistyCommunity/Documentation/src/content/misty-i/reference/javascript-api.md

 Sends an HTTP request from Misty to an external server.
 You use `misty.SendExternalRequest()` to access resources that are available via Uniform Resource Identifiers (URIs), such as cloud-based APIs or data stored on a server in another location.

-**Note:** In most cases, the external server's response to requests sent from the robot must be passed into a callback function to be processed and made available for use in your skills.
-By default, the callback function for this command is given the same name as the command, prefixed with an underscore: `_<COMMAND>`.
-For more on handling data returned by `misty.SendExternalRequest()`, see the [External Requests](../../../misty-i/coding-misty/local-skill-tutorials/#external-requests) tutorial.

 ```javascript
 // Syntax
 misty.SendExternalRequest(string method, string resource, [string authorizationType], [string token], [string arguments], [bool save], [bool applyAssetAfterSaving], [string fileName], [string contentType], [string callback], [string callbackRule], [string skillToCall], [int prePauseMs], [int postPauseMs]);
 ```

+{{box op="start" cssClass="boxed noteBox"}}
+**Note:** In most cases, the external server's response to requests sent from the robot must be passed into a callback function to be processed and made available for use in your skills.
+By default, the callback function for this command is given the same name as the command, prefixed with an underscore: `_<COMMAND>`.
+For more on handling data returned by `misty.SendExternalRequest()`, see the [External Requests](../../../misty-i/coding-misty/local-skill-tutorials/#external-requests) tutorial.
+{{box op="end"}}

 Arguments

 * method (string) - The [HTTP request method](https://developer.mozilla.org/en-US/docs/web/HTTP/Methods) (e.g. `GET`, `POST`, etc.) indicating the action to perform for the resource.
 * resourceURL (string) - The full Uniform Resource Identifier of the resource, i.e. `"http://soundbible.com/grab.php?id=1949&type=mp3"`.
 * authorizationType (string) - The authentication type required to access the resource, i.e. `"OAuth 1.0"`, `"OAuth 2.0"`, or `"Bearer Token"`.
 Use `null` if no authentication is required.